Skip to content

 Real vs nominal return?

-Nominal: headline return.
-Real: inflation-adjusted purchasing power.
-7% nominal during 4% inflation = ~2.88% real.
-Real return is what matters - it's the actual increase in what you can buy.
-Always compare real returns across asset classes - nominal can mislead during high-inflation periods.
+Nominal is the headline return; real is the inflation-adjusted return, or purchasing power.
+A 7% nominal return during 4% inflation works out to about 2.88% real.
+Real return reflects the actual change in what your money can buy, so comparing real returns across asset classes is often more revealing than comparing nominal figures, which can mislead during high-inflation periods.

 Related Calculators